Krishna-nalluri/loan_prediction/README.md

 # loan_prediction
-Problem Statement: It is a classification problem where we have to predict whether a loan would be approved or not
+Problem Statement: It is a classification problem where we have to predict whether a loan would be approved or not.

 1.Some of the factors can affect the loan approval: